Backup Windows 8 to External Hard Drive and Protect Security

 Why backup Windows 8 to external hard drive?

 For computer users, you may encounter some unexpected failure like computer breakdown, blue screen or black screen in all the Windows PCs including Windows 8 or 8.1.
 And some of them may cause your computer unbootable.
-Also, it may result in data loss, including photos, video, files, etc.
+Furthermore, it will result in data loss, including photos, video, files, etc.

-In this case, you can install your system again but there is no way to recover your photos, video, files etc. Furthermore, reinstalling computer is really a time-consuming process which will cost you half a day, even more.
+In this case, you can install your operating system again but there is no way to recover your photos, video, files etc. And reinstalling a computer is really a time-consuming process which will cost you half a day, even more.
 Besides, you still need to speed time in installing programs you will use and activate it if it is useless.